Mell-o/qr-code-component-main/README.md

 ### What I Learned

-Got it 👍 — here’s the updated polished version with that extra lesson about **avoiding overly high paddings** worked in:

----

-### What I Learned

 One of the biggest takeaways from this project was learning how to use `clamp()` for responsive layouts — and also where it can backfire.

 `clamp(min, preferred, max)` is powerful because it lets values grow fluidly with the viewport (using units like `vw` or `vh`) but never shrink below a minimum or exceed a maximum.
 This makes it great for paddings, margins, and font sizes.